Qiu-Shizheng/MultiomicsLM/README.md

 ## Installation

 It is difficult to upload overly large weight files on Github.
-We are attempting to deploy the model on Hugging Face.
+The weight is provided at https://figshare.com/s/c83ae7892e5ab52d2e19.
 Clone the repository and install with pip:

 ```bash